Wang Renmei: Marriage to Ye Qianyu

 In 1953, Wang was introduced to Ye Qianyu, a famous painter and manhua artist, who had drawn a caricature of her in the 1930s.
 They were married in 1955.
 The marriage was stormy, but they remained a couple until Wang's death in 1987.
 In her autobiography, Wang wrote that Ye was a good artist but not a good husband; he cared about nothing but art.

 During the Cultural Revolution, Ye Qianyu was labeled as a Kuomintang agent and imprisoned for seven years.
 After his release in 1975, he worked as a janitor and almost died of a heart attack.
 Wang Renmei was sent down to the countryside in 1973, but was spared persecution, thanks to her family's relationship with Chairman Mao.

 Later life and death

-After the end of the Cultural Revolution, Wang was finally admitted as a member of the Communist Party of China in 1979, 23 years after she first submitted her application.
+After the end of the Cultural Revolution, Wang was finally admitted as a member of the Chinese Communist Party in 1979, 23 years after she first submitted her application.
 She tried to start a new career as a film director but soon suffered from a thrombosis in her brain.
 She became half-paralyzed for the rest of her life and died from a cerebral hemorrhage on 12 April 1987 in Beijing, aged 72.